eesheesh/import-mailbox-to-gmail/README.md

      import-mailbox-to-gmail.py - usually
      `~/Downloads/import-mailbox-to-gmail.py` on Mac/Linux or
      `%USERPROFILE%\Downloads\import-mailbox-to-gmail.py` on Windows.
-   * Replace `Credentials.json` with the path to the JSON file from step 12 above.
+   * Replace `Credentials.json` with the path of the JSON service account key file created in the previous step.
    * Replace `C:\mbox` with the path to the folder you created in step 5.

 The mbox files will now be imported, one by one, into the users' mailboxes.
 You